LDF-STUDIO/WahidLink/README.md

 - Do Not Disturb Jummah
 - Hijra Correction to Calendar (-3 <-> +3 days)
 - tutorial
-- Full played out athan for iOS
+- First of its kind -> Full played out athan for iOS
+- a variety of notification types

 ## Future Features
 - Themes